ayust/alpha-guide/content/reference/rookie-faq.md

 #### How do I bookmark a point in space rather than a specific thing?
 Press <kbd>Ctrl</kbd>-<kbd>B</kbd> to bring up the bookmark creation dialog for your current position in space.

+#### Why can't my guns hit this pirate?
+You're probably either too far away (outside of your gun's Optimal Range) or too close (and your gun turret can't rotate fast enough to track the moving target).
+Try staying at about your gun's Optimal Range, and if still having accuracy trouble, try using Keep At Range instead of Orbit.